This Book Offers an Unprecedented Look into African Photography and Film

 The African Gaze, published by Thames & Hudson, spans more than 20 countries on the continent and covers 50 artists in total (25 filmmakers and 25 photographers).
 “I knew it would be impossible to cram the entire history of African cinema and photography into the book,” says Sall of her editorial strategy, which cast the net as wide as geographically possible.
 “I didn’t want to fall into this trap of just focusing on West African image-makers.
 I wanted to come at this from a Pan-African ethic.”

 Sall’s expertise and reverence for African culture makes for an accessible yet intellectually rigorous reading experience.
 The African Gaze includes an introduction by professor and historian Mamadou Diouf, essays by scholars Zoé Samudzi and Yasmina Price and interviews with photographer Samuel Fosso and Malian film director Souleymane Cissé.
-Sall collaborated with Black-owned foundry Vocal Type on the book’s design; the pages alternate between soft pink, dusty blue and grey, an homage to photographer Malick Sidibé’s Chemises series.
+Sall collaborated with Ben Prescott Design, who bought on Black-owned foundry Vocal Type for the book’s typeface; the pages alternate between soft pink, dusty blue and grey, an homage to photographer Malick Sidibé’s Chemises series.

 Despite the unprecedented nature of The African Gaze, the information within is just a start.
 Sall explains that the flipside of the Western world’s tokenisation of certain artists is erasure.
 “African visual culture is similar to an iceberg,” she says.
 “You only see the top of it, but below the surface is this giant mass.”